 The first recorded listing of a blank-check company dated back to 1993, according to Bloomberg’s data.
 SPACs used to be regarded as a last resort — if a company couldn’t go public via a regular IPO or attract takeover interest from financial or strategic investors, SPACs gave an alternative.

 4. How big are they?

-Before the boom that began in late 2019, the previous record was set in 2007 during the financial crisis when $6 billion was raised, a fraction of the $83 billion raised in 2020.
+Prior to the boom that began in late 2019, the previous record was set in 2007 during the financial crisis when $6 billion was raised, a fraction of the $83 billion raised in 2020.
 After the financial crisis, investing in an IPO that had no operations made less sense and SPACs largely disappeared.

 5. Why were they revived?

-For the sponsors creating SPACs, the approach offers faster turnaround for their money than traditional private equity funds, which often operate on a 10-year time frame.
+For the sponsors creating SPACs, the approach offers faster turnaround for their money than traditional private equity funds, which often operate on a 10-year timeframe.
 As more high profile, seasoned investors moved into the sector, the sight of billionaires raising SPAC money gave the format some charisma that lured others.
 Bulge bracket banks have also formalized their SPAC business.

 6. Why are they hot now?